Professor of German

 Photo Credit: Gerry Szymanski

-Reinhild Steingröver is the chair of the Humanities department and Associate Professor of German at the Eastman School of Music.
+Reinhild Steingröver is the chair of the Humanities department and Professor of German at the Eastman School of Music.
 She is also an affiliate Associate Professor of Film Studies in the Program of Film and Media Studies at the University of Rochester.
 Her main research interests focus on contemporary German film and literature, in particular the intersection of art and politics and the role of the artist in society.